gabalafou/map-jupyterlab-frontend-components/second-draft.md

 A tab bar in the main area allows you switch between open documents within a particular split of the main dock panel.

+![Screenshot on which open documents tab bar of the main dock area is outlined](annotated-ui-screenshots/dock-panel-tab-bar.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     div#main > div#jp-main-content-panel >
     div#jp-main-vsplit-panel >